nicfv/Me/docs/posts/006-cursed-units.md

               = 0.000 000 1
 ```

 My driving speed is 0.0000001 velocity BUS.
-It doesn't matter if I converted from US units to BUS, or football fields per millisecond - my driving speed will be 0.0000001 velocity BUS no matter what.
+It doesn't matter if I converted from standard SI or US units, or football fields per millisecond - my driving speed will be 0.0000001 velocity BUS no matter what.

 Now, let's measure my height in length BUS.
 Length BUS are measured in `sqrt(G*h/C^(3))`.
 My height is around 5'9", or about 1.75 meters, let's translate it into square root of gravitational-plank over speed of light cubes.
 We can use the same formula as last time to determine my height in length BUS.

 ```
 Length(BUS) = Length(SI) / sqrt(G*h/C^(3))
             = 1.75 m / sqrt(6.674E-11 * 1.055E-34 / (3E8)^(3)) m
-            = 1.75 m / 1.615E-35 m  <-- Planck length
+            = 1.75 m / 1.615E-35 m  <-- Planck length!
             = 1.084E35 Length(BUS)
 ```